Click a flag for an approximate translation.

 Read the whole review below or jump to any section using the main headings below and the sidebar on the left.
 Or you can download a complete copy of this sector review as a pdf document to read separately.

 Sub-National Government is huge and comes in many shapes and sizes.
 There can be one layer of government beneath the national government (31% of countries), two layers (47% of countries), three layers (23%), or more complex forms; The size of a local government entity varies from a few hundred inhabitants up to 500,000; Local government spending as a % of national spending varies from zero to 85 %, averaging 24%.
-Most spending is in education, social protection, economic affairs, transport and expenses relating to the operation of the authority (For more on the diversity of local government, see here).
+Most spending is in education, social protection, economic affairs, transport and expenses relating to the operation of the authority (For more on the diversity of local government, see the Annex).

 Often a large, devolved administration or a national city is many times larger than the economies of whole countries.
 Cities are the pre-eminent local organisation form in many countries and some of the best innovations in anti-corruption are coming from cities rather than from national-level.